gpt-5-mini (chosen from majority vote of a three-model LLM ensemble)

 Article Text

-SWINDLED PARTNER Is the Latest Development in the Simmons Case.
-Peoria, Ill.
-Feb.
-16.-Receiver Wilton, of the People's Savings bank has discovered the deed to the bank building, which had been missing since Rev. George H. Simmons killed himself.
-While the building was bought with the funds from the bank the deed was made out to George H. Simmons only. thus revealing an effort to swindle his partner, the Rev. E. L. Kelley, who owned a half interest with him.
-The discovery of the deed caused consternation among the 900 depositors of the bank, as the building had been regarded as the chief asset, its value being placed at $40,000.
-As it is in the name of Simmons the widow will receive her dower rights and the personal creditors of the estate an allowance of their claims, the residue, if any, going to the depositors pro rata.
+SIMMONS ATTEMPTED TO SWINDLE PARTNER Peoria, Ill., Feb.
+15.-The receiver of the People's Savings bank today discovered the deed to the bank building, which had been missing since Rev. George H. Simmons killed himself recently.
+While the building was bought with the funds of the bank. the deed was made out to George H. Simmons only. thus revealing an effort to swindle his partner, Rev. E. L. Kelly, who owned a half interest with him.
+The building had been regarded as the chief asset, its value being placed at $40,000.

 Click image to open full size in new tab